overleaf/overleaf/server-ce/README.md

 ### Storing Data

-The `-v sharelatex:/var/lib/sharelatex` option in the `run` command tells Docker to make the host directory `sharelatex` available inside the container for ShareLaTeX to store data files in.
+The `-v ~/sharelatex_data:/var/lib/sharelatex` option in the `run` command tells Docker to make the host directory `~/sharelatex_data` available inside the container for ShareLaTeX to store data files in.
 This means that you can back up and access these files manually outside of the ShareLaTeX container.
 If you would like to store ShareLaTeX data in a different location, such as `/home/james/my_data`, just change this parameter: